 ‘True to Nature’ and Other Poetry by Dean Robbins The Society July 9, 2014 Beauty, Poetry True to Nature Men take up arms to battle in the sun, anticipating minor victories won o’er valiant, steadfast foes who, if they could, would laugh and say our blades do little good as far as cutting them down to their size.
 For soon enough the downtrodden shall rise and sounds of battle fill the air again.
 Oppression humbles neither fields nor men.
 Poe Valley From where we sat the lake below shone verdant in the midday sun, as if the mossy forest glow was not a simple reflection of the surrounding wealth of trees, but something spread throughout the deep; much more than what the surface sees, and what the water means to keep.
 Stone Wall for Dale and Sis Give me a seat near an old stone wall in a meadow stretching far to a copse of trees where songbirds call and the deer and pheasant are; where a creek fed from a mountain stream winds its way o’er polished stone, and a butter knife breeze spreads a seam through a field no more mown.
 Give me a seat near an old stone wall, whether bound’ry or the last of an aged barn that once stood tall as the hay wagons rolled past.
 Let seasons change and time crumble all that foundations underlie.
 Give me a seat near an old stone wall and the words to mark it by.
 Dean Robbins is a poet living in Pennsylvania.
 Featured Image: “Washington Crossing the Delaware” by Emanuel Leutze (1816-1868).
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.